 In an age of security breaches and progressively tougher data protection regulations, we can’t stress how important these features are for some users.
 Good show, Zoom!

 One of the most underrated aspects of growing an app marketplace is managing developer app submissions.
-It’s the combination of high quality developer submissions (developer documentation has a big affect on submission quality as well) AND a well defined app QA process that RESULTS in an app marketplace filled with valuable apps and add-ons that users love.
+It’s the combination of high quality developer submissions (developer documentation has a big effect on submission quality as well) AND a well defined app QA process that results in an app marketplace filled with valuable apps and add-ons that users love.